andyshep/Waypoints/README.md

 ##Usage

-Create a `LocationTracker` instance with the default minimum distance threshold of 0 meters:
+Create a `LocationTracker` instance with the default minimum distance threshold of zero meters:

 	let locationTracker = LocationTracker()